 principals

-$1.5 Million In Scholarships for Aspiring Principals In North Carolina
+$1.5 Million In Scholarships Available for Aspiring Principals In North Carolina

 DURHAM, NC – A new partnership between The Innovation Project and North Carolina Central University (NCCU) is set to transform the educational landscape in North Carolina.
 With $1.5 million in funding, this initiative aims to support aspiring principals from small, high-need school districts by helping them pursue a Master of School Administration degree.
 This scholarship offers a significant opportunity to empower future school leaders and strengthen education across the state.